Ricola3D/d2s-editor/README.md

 ### How to use on your own mod

 1. Install Node (I only tested v20.10.0 and v16.20.0, so maybe installing one of those would be safer).
+Make sure to check the box "Add node to path".
 2. Clone this repository or download a zip.
 Unzip it somewhere on your disc.
 3. Open the unzipped folder, SHIFT + right-click in an empty space and choose "Open in Terminal".
 4. __On first install **or version updates**__, in the command prompt, run the following commands to install the editor: